By 2014-15, the Michigan Educational Assessment Program (MEAP) will be a thing of the past and Michigan students will be taking .

 Chippewa Valley Schools

-Although Superintendent Ron Roberts could not be reached for comment Monday, the district has made significant technology upgrades in recent years to increase its computer-to-student ratio.
+Although Superintendent Ron Roberts could not be reached for comment Monday, the district has made in recent years to increase its computer-to-student ratio.